LOST-STATS/lost-stats.github.io/Model_Estimation/Research_Design/event_study.md

 # Difference-in-Differences Event Study / Dynamic Difference-in-Differences

 A Difference-in-Difference (DID) event study, or a Dynamic DID model, is a useful tool in evaluating treatment effects of the pre- and post- treatment periods in your respective study.
-However, since treatment can be staggered - where the treatment group are treated at different time periods - it might be challenging to create a clean event study.
+However, since treatment can be staggered --- where the treatment group are treated at different time periods --- it might be challenging to create a clean event study.
+We will try to address these issues explicitly in the implementation examples that follow.

-In the following code, we will learn how to create a DID event study when treatment is staggered.
-If there is only one treatment period, the same methodology as described below can be applied.

-**Importantly**, while this page uses data from a staggered-treatment design, [Sun and Abraham (2020)](https://www.sciencedirect.com/science/article/pii/S030440762030378X) showed that basic event-study estimation can be biased in this setup.
-The code below should be used only in cases where treatment occurs at a single time period.
-Where possible, the code will also show how to apply the Sun and Abraham estimator that fixes this problem.
+**Important:** The dataset used for the implementation examples on this page derives from a staggered treatment ("rollout") design.
+Various studies have shone a light on the potential biases that can result from applying a standard, twoway fixed-effect (TWFE) regression estimator on such a staggered setup, including [Sun and Abraham (2020)](https://www.sciencedirect.com/science/article/pii/S030440762030378X), [Callaway and Sant'Anna (2020)](https://www.sciencedirect.com/science/article/pii/S0304407621001445#b18), and [Goodman-Bacon (2021)](https://www.sciencedirect.com/science/article/pii/S0304407621001445).
+Where possible, we will highlight these issues and provide code examples that addresses the potential baises.
+Note that in cases where the rollout is _not_ staggered (i.e. there is only one treatment period), the same approaches can be applied without loss.

 The regression that DID event studies are based aroud is: